 Existing customer transition

-If you are an existing customer that has been used to separately deploying our Apps such as the following ones, this page is designed to help make the transition to the Hub simple:
+If you are an existing customer, this page is designed to help make the transition to the Hub simple:

 What are the steps?